Trinity Hill Gimblett Gravels, Gimblett Gravels Syrah

 Producer

+Based in the Gimblett Gravels, Trinity Hill is synonymous with quality and consistency, making wines that are emblematic of Hawkes Bay.
 Winemaker Warren Gibson has worked at Trinity Hill since 1997.
-Alongside his winemaking expertise, Warren also manages Trinity Hill’s 80 hectares of vineyards across Hawkes Bay and the Gimblett Gravels.
-He is well versed in these areas and this knowledge is reflected in his wines.
+In addition to his winemaking expertise, Warren also manages Trinity Hill’s 80 hectares of vineyards across Hawkes Bay and the Gimblett Gravels.
+His encyclopaedic knowledge of the region and its vineyards is reflected in the quality of the wines.
 Warren and his team show the best of what Hawkes Bay and the Gimblett Gravels can produce.
-These are wines defined by elegance, balance, drinkability and flavour precision, making them a joy to drink.
+These wines are defined by elegance, balance, drinkability, and flavour precision, making them a joy to drink.

 Gimblett Gravels

-In 1993, Trinity Hill was among the first to plant grapes on the Gimblett Gravels in Hawkes Bay.
-Located on the former bed of the Ngaruroro River, the Gimblett Gravels is a highly sought-after sub-region, prized for the quality of its Syrah.
+In 1993, Trinity Hill was among the first to plant grapes on the Gimblett Gravels in Hawkes Bay and today their three estate vineyards are all located within the Gimblett Gravels.
+Located on gravelly spoils laid down by the old Ngaruroro River, the Gimblett Gravels is a highly sought-after and strictly designated sub-region, prized for the quality of its Syrah.

 Trinity Hill’s Gimblett Gravels Syrah is sourced from various vineyards in the sub-region, where the soils consist of deep greywacke gravels.
 The Syrah is co-fermented with Viognier skins, nodding to a classic Côte-Rôtie blend and creating an elegant wine, defined by notes of cracked pepper and wild berry fruits balanced by good acidity.
 ‘The Gimblett’ blends Cabernet Sauvignon, Cabernet Franc and a little Tempranillo, sourced from two low-yielding vineyards.
 The resulting wine is powerful and richly structured with lovely blackberry aromatics.
 Their Gimblett Gravels Tempranillo, made in minute quantities, displays attractive bramble fruit aromas and has soft, velvety tannins.
 Yet perhaps their most outstanding red wine is the lauded ‘Homage’ Syrah, which is produced only in the very best years and in very limited quantities.
 It pays tribute to the late Gérard Jaboulet, a long-time friend of Robert, Robyn and John, who worked alongside Gérard in Tain L’Hermitage for the 1996 vintage.
-Inspired by Côte-Rôtie, it is a wine of incredible elegance and power with great concentration.
+Inspired by wines from the Northern Rhône, it is a wine of incredible elegance and power with great concentration.
+Jancis Robinson MW gave the 2018 Homage an impressive 18.5 points, praising its “great balance and perfect poise” and calling it “a dead ringer for Côte-Rôtie.”

 Vineyards